TL;DR

 Why Did Google Send the Transfer as ‘LIMITED’ Instead of ‘LTD’?

-Can you spot the difference between these two names?
+Spot the difference between these two names:

 📱 Manual Receipt Process: Direct Action in Hana 1Q